*This post may contain affiliate links. Please see my disclosure for more details!*

 So when I am thinking about making a dessert, I always want something chocolate themed.
 I won’t lie, I probably do eat too much Chocolate, but that’s me.
 Is it actually possible to eat too much chocolate?!
 Who knows… but I realise not everyone actually likes chocolate (my Dad).
 I know… the shock and the horror… but they don’t.
 Which is completely fair enough.

 However, when I am then trying to create a dessert to satisfy all cravings, it can get really very difficult!
-I love making a dessert for when my Fiancé (lol yes I’m now engaged WOOO) and myself go round my parents for dinner as my Mum usually makes a DELICIOUS Dinner, and making dessert is the least I can do.
+I love making a dessert for when my roommate and myself go round my parents for dinner as my Mum usually makes a DELICIOUS Dinner, and making dessert is the least I can do.
 As my Dad, however, is the one to not be the biggest fan of chocolate, I do struggle.

 So, as I wanted to have something chocolate themed, but make sure my dad would accept it, I thought something with a hint of it would be best.
 How about one teaspoon of chocolate per dessert?!
 Yes, I think so.
 These beauties were born.
 The BEST thing about making Meringue is it is such a crowd pleaser, and it’s easy to serve them up how you prefer.

 Add on some whipped cream, some fruit, some freeze dried fruits, etc etc. There are so many combinations of delicious toppings you can put onto a meringue its delightful.
-This idea partly came from going to a wedding fair recently at the venue my Fiancé and I have booked, where they had a ‘Create your own Pavlova’ station and I LOVED it.
+This idea partly came from going to a wedding recently and at the venue they had a ‘Create your own Pavlova’ station and I LOVED it.
 It was amazing.

 Some people are a little scared of making meringue, but it is honestly a lot easier if you have a super clean bowl, a clean whisk, and egg whites with absolutely no egg yolk in.
 This sounds a bit much already, but make sure you wipe your bowl clean (sometimes I rub a bit of lemon around to clean it, and then wipe down), make sure whatever whisk you use is super clean, and carefully separate your egg whites into a different bowl so that if you make a mistake, you can easily rectify the situation.